nihilux-org/roon-web-stack/README.md

 <img style="width: 600px;" alt="roon-extension-manager settings" src="./doc/images/roon-extension-manager.png">

 This is the easiest way to use it.
-You can find more info about this tool [on roon forum](https://community.roonlabs.com/t/roon-extension-manager-1-x-currently-at-v1-1-2/161624) or [in it's GitHub project](https://github.com/TheAppgineer/roon-extension-manager/wiki).
+You can find more info about this tool [on roon forum](https://community.roonlabs.com/t/roon-extension-manager-1-x-currently-at-v1-1-2/161624) or [in its GitHub project](https://github.com/TheAppgineer/roon-extension-manager/wiki).
 Once again, big thanks to [The Appgineer](https://github.com/TheAppgineer), both for the [roon extension manager](https://github.com/TheAppgineer/roon-extension-manager/wiki) and for the integration in the repository.

 ### Using docker